aspenbee/aspenbee/README.md

 I can't promise that I'll respond all the time, but you may boop/kiss/crown or cuddle my pony!

-Ships that may interact (My ponies capitalized); YumiHISU, PIKUhan, leoPIKA, CAITvi, galoLIO, YUKIchie, CATRAdora.
+Ships that may interact (My ponies capitalized); YumiHISU, leoPIKA, CAITvi, galoLIO, YUKIchie, CATRAdora.
 If your ship isn't listed, please ask before trying to do any ship activities.

 SAO, DSMP & Proship DNI!